 What other parents think about Chicco Viaro Travel System?

 Chicco Viaro is very popular and it’s one of the highest rated travel systems.
-I checked it on Amazon when writing this review and it has almost only positive reviews (see the current rating).
+I checked it on Amazon when writing this review and it has almost only positive reviews.
 There are plenty features that parents love about Chicco Viaro.

 The car seat is super-easy to attach to the base and stroller, and it locks securely.
 The base itself is easy to install in the car as well.
 The KeyFit 30, included with the travel system, is very convenient to use for newborn baby.
 It’s easy to operate and the harness is user-friendly (it’s easy to buckle and unbuckle the baby adjust the straps).
 The newborn pillow supports the baby’s head really well.
 Baby feels really safe in it.